Kew (NSW)

 Table Chart PROFILE FAQ

-Kew has a typical household mix, with a fairly typical median household size
+Kew has a typical household mix, with a lower-than-average median household size

-Family households account for 75.5% of all households, including 20.4% that are couples with children, 48.6% that are couples without children, and 6.5% that are single parent families.
-Non-family households make up the remaining 24.5%, with lone person households at 22.8% and group households comprising 1.6% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+Family households constitute 75.5% of all households, including 20.4% couples with children, 48.6% couples without children, and 6.5% single parent families.
+Non-family households comprise the remaining 24.5%, with lone person households at 22.8% and group households comprising 1.6%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households